2024-12-16

-MobileMe was superseded by iCloud.
+MobileMe was superseded by iCloud in 2011.
 Mac, iPhone, or iPad users get a free account.
 Apple says it "stores your music, photos, documents, and more and wirelessly pushes them to all your devices."
 Up to 5GB of storage is free.
 You can buy more capacity: see "iCloud Plus" below.
-The online publishing features were discontinued.
+The online publishing features were discontinued or replaced.

 An Apple package called iCloud+ provides a feature called iCloud Sync that copies the contents of my Documents and Desktop folders to my iCloud storage.
 You can use iCloud to back up the files on your computer offsite.
 Documents written by other Apple applications can also be synced to iCloud, such as Keychain, Contacts, Calendars, and Notes.
 You can log into iCloud.com and see your files there.
 If a file gets deleted, there is the ability to retrieve an old copy.

-iCloud allows you to keep your music and purchased books in the cloud, and use them on any of your Apple devices. iCloud is integrated with Music (was iTunes), but I don't use this because it apparently replaces my tracks with DRM locked versions.
+iCloud allows you to keep your music and purchased books in the cloud, and use them on any of your Apple devices. iCloud is integrated with Music (was iTunes).
+I don't use this feature because it apparently replaces my music tracks with DRM-locked versions.

 iCloud+ costs extra for more storage space.
 It includes additional features: iCloud Private Relay, Hide My Email, and HomeKit Secure Video support. iCloud storage prices are: